Lagrangian-Eulerian Multi-Density Topology Optimization with the Material Point Method: Hybrid Lagrangian-Eulerian Multi-Density Method

 \subsection{Design Sensitivity Analysis}

-The derivatives of the compliance objective $e$ \wrt an arbitrary set of design variables $\xi$ required for topology optimization can be derived via the adjoint method by reinterpreting it as performing the searching processing only on the force equilibrium constraint manifold.
+To compute the derivatives of the compliance objective $e$ w.r.t. design variables ${\mathbf{\xi}}$ required for the topology optimization, the searching process of finding the adjoint variables is constrained to be solely on the force equilibrium manifold.

-$\frac{de}{d {\xi}}$ can be expressed via applying the chain rule as
+$\frac{de}{d {\mathbf{\xi}}}$ can be expressed via applying the chain rule as

-Here $\frac{d u}{d \rho}$ is difficult to compute as $u$ and $\rho$ are related by the force equilibrium equation; even the evaluation of $u$ from $\rho$ requires solving a system of equations.
-However, if the searching process is constrained to be only on the constraint manifold defined by the force equilibrium equation, differentiating $\frac{\partial e}{\partial u} = f $ \wrt $\rho$ provides
+Here $\frac{d \mathbf{u}}{d \mathbf{\rho}}$ is difficult to compute as $\mathbf{u}$ and $\mathbf{\rho}$ are related by the force equilibrium equation; even the evaluation of $\mathbf{u}$ from $\mathbf{\rho}$ requires solving a system of equations.
+However, if the searching process is constrained to be only on the constraint manifold defined by the force equilibrium equation, differentiating $\frac{\partial e}{\partial \mathbf{u}} = \mathbf{f} $ \wrt $\mathbf{\rho}$ provides

 then \cref{de_dx} can be simplified by combining with \cref{steady_state_diff} into

 which is the final derivative, where the compliance $e$ can be defined by either linear or nonlinear elasticity.